 Students can participate in the research projects of MAE.
 Furthermore, on this page you can find additional information about specific student projects.
 See below for some examples!

-Are you interested in using marin lakes as natural laboratories?
+Are you interested in the potential of marine lakes as natural laboratories?

 We are looking for MSc students to work on various projects available within the marine lakes project.
 Topics include DNA-barcoding, morphometrics, sponge and mollusc identification, fish morphology, community assembly, GIS and conservation.
 Limited fieldwork opportunities are available as well.
 Click here for more info.